Reading list Switch to dark mode

 Create Custom Attribute Set and their Custom Attribute Groups In Magento2.3 and Magento2.4

-In this blog, we are going to learn how we can create custom AttributeSet and their custom attributes group.
+In this blog, we are going to learn how we can create a custom attribute set and its custom attributes group.

-In Magento 2.3 and in its latest versions, for database tables creation, we use the db_schema.xml file.
+In Magento 2.3 and in its latest versions, for database table creation, we use the db_schema.xml file.

-Then we can do it by following the below step.
+Then we can do it by following the below steps.

 1. Create DemoAttributeSetAndItsGroup.php file inside app/code/Vendor/CustomModule/Setup/Patch/Data/ directory.